‘Pokemon GO’ Gen 2 Update: What To Expect When Hunting For New Pokemon

 — Rukie (@Rukie44) February 17, 2017

 Now that the new Pokemon GO Gen 2 update is out, what can you expect when playing the game and, to be specific, hunting for the newly-added Pokemon?
-According to a report from Forbes gaming writer Paul Tassi, the good news is that most of the post-update sightings appear to be Gen 2 sightings.
+According to a report from Forbes’ gaming writer Paul Tassi, the good news is that most of the post-update sightings appear to be Gen 2 sightings.
 This is contrary to what one would normally expect – with more than 80 new additions to the 160 or so previously available, that would have hinted at a 33 percent chance of finding Gen 2 Pokemon.

 “Niantic realized that people wouldn’t be terribly excited for Gen 2 if loads of Gen 1 kept showing up, so they skewed the numbers a bit.
 It’s too early to have scientific data on this, but from the hours I’ve played so far, I would say it would not be an exaggeration to say that roughly 70-80 percent of spawns are Gen 2 right now, which means they’re being weighted very heavily by Niantic.”